GoMyCode-nextGen/javascript-functions/Readme.md

 perimeterRect(2, 3); // -> 10
 perimeterRect(4, 5); // -> 18
 ```
-Write a function called areaRect that takes a numerical width and length as parameters and returns the area of the rectangle.
+6.Write a function called areaRect that takes a numerical width and length as parameters and returns the area of the rectangle.

 ```js
 function areaRect(width, length) {